piccoloaiutante/build/ansible/README.md

       hosts (or set up a new jump host)
 - [ ] ubuntu systemd init needs different path (copy from gather_facts path?)
 - [ ] freebsd: replace quarterly with latest for packages
-- [ ] support host aliases in hostname config generator
+- [x] support host aliases in hostname config generator
 - [ ] avoid windows hosts in ssh generator
 - [ ] create command to check ccache statistics
 - [ ] xz,svn on all test boxes
-- [ ] add command to update all packages
+- [x] add command to update all packages
 - [x] use become instead of sudo
 - [ ] copy release (staging) keys to release machines
 - [ ] backup host: generate config, install rsnapshot
 - [x] ci vs ci-release.nodejs.org in init scripts
 - [ ] scaleway: authorized_keys2 since first is overridden at boot
-- [ ] switch to slaveLog for all jenkins instances lacking stdout redirection
+- [ ] switch to slaveLog for all jenkins instances lacking stdout redirection (note: this depends on init!)
 - [x] release centos5 needs swap or more ram? (nope)
-- [ ] run service iptables-save persistent on build master
+- [x] run service iptables-save persistent on build master
+- [ ] add iptables-save-persistent to cron on ci hosts
 - [x] weekly cron job to update slave.jar? (nope, playbook)
 - [ ] make sure ::1 localhost exists in all hosts (#415)
 - [ ] [unencrypted host](https://git.io/v6H1z)
 - [ ] figure out how ansible parses group_vars since adding groups from
-      vars_plugins doesn't seem to make the vars get picked up (ansible 2.0)
+      vars_plugins doesn't seem to make the vars get picked up (ansible 2.1)
 - [x] set the hostname to `{{ inventory_hostname }}`
 - [ ] make exceptions for jump hosts when adding to the CI iptables firewall
 - [ ] when creating additional jenkins labels based on `labels=` add os/arch
-      as part of hte label
+      as part of hte label (ref: rvagg long irc talk see 2016-08-29 logs)
 - [ ] extract -Xmx128m to a variable should we need to increase worker ram
 - [ ] install monit for centos5 (too old for matching, point to pidfile)